openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 Instances of these classes are just their state, and therefore can be routinely flattened into enclosing objects or arrays, and passed by value between methods.
-These classes give up some flexibility -- they must be immutable and cannot be layout-polymorphic -- but in return for giving up these characteristics, are be rewarded with a flatter and denser memory layout and optimized calling conventions.
+These classes give up some flexibility -- they must be immutable and cannot be layout-polymorphic -- but in return for giving up these characteristics, are rewarded with a flatter and denser memory layout and optimized calling conventions.
 These so-called _value classes_ combine the expressive power of classes with the runtime behavior of primitives.
 The slogan for Valhalla is: